 A wired router is a type of router designed like a box connecting directly to computers through “hard-lined” or wired connections.
 The router may connect to a modem to receive data packets from the Internet through one port, and the cable router can connect to PCs to distribute data packets from the Internet through another set of ports.
 Some wired routers have connections for transmitting data to fax machines and phones.
 Ethernet broadband routers are one of the most prevalent forms of wired routers.

-These Routers support Network Address Translation technology (NAT), allowing several computers connected to a wired router to share the same IP address.
+These Routers support Network Address Translation technology (NAT), allowing several multiple computers connected to a wired router to share the same IP address.
 Packet inspection firewalls (SPI) are often used in wired routers for security, and routers utilize Dynamic Host Configuration Protocol (DHCP) to communicate between computers on a network.

 3. Edge Router

-Edge-Router is a wired or wireless router that delivers data packets between one or more networks, but not within a network.
+Edge-Router is a wired or wireless router that delivers data packets between one or more multiple networks, but not within a network.
 As their name implies, edge routers are placed at or near the network’s edge and link to Internet Service Providers (ISPs) or other companies’ networks.
-Their role is to ensure that your network is always linked to other networks.
+Their role is to ensure that your network is always linked to multiple networks.